meejah/magic-wormhole-protocols/dilated-file-transfer.md

 To make an offer the peer opens a subchannel.
 Recall from the Dilation specification that subchannels are _record_ pipes (not simple byte-streams).
+That is, a subchannel transmits a series of complete (framed) messages (up to ~4GiB in size).

-All records on the subchannel are bytes, where the first byte indicates the kind of message and the remaining bytes are kind-dependant.
+For this protocol, each record on the subchannel uses the first byte to indicate the kind of message; the remaining bytes in any message are kind-dependant.

-The following kinds of messages exist(indicated by the first byte):
+The following kinds of messages exist (indicated by the first byte):
+* 0x00: reserved / unused
-* 1: msgpack-encoded `FileOffer` message
+* 0x01: msgpack-encoded `FileOffer` message
-* 2: msgpack-encoded `DirectoryOffer` message
+* 0x02: msgpack-encoded `DirectoryOffer` message
-* 3: msgpack-encoded `OfferAccept` message
+* 0x03: msgpack-encoded `OfferAccept` message
-* 4: msgpack-encoded `OfferReejct` message
+* 0x04: msgpack-encoded `OfferReejct` message
-* 5: file data bytes
+* 0x05: file data bytes

 All other byte values are reserved for future use and MUST NOT be used.
 XXX: maybe spec [0, 128) as reserved, and [128, 255) for "experiments"?

-The first message sent on the new subchannel is one of two offer messages.
+The first message sent on the new subchannel is either `FileOffer` or `DirectoryOffer`.

 To offer a single file (with message kind `1`):